cloudflare/cloudflare-docs/content/cloudflare-for-saas/security/certificate-management/issue-and-validate.md

 {{<Aside type="note">}}

-With the [upcoming change](/ssl/ssl-tls/migration-guides/digicert-update/custom-hostname-certificates/) to certificates issued by DigiCert, email DCV will soon be unsupported..
+With the [upcoming change](/ssl/ssl-tls/migration-guides/digicert-update/custom-hostname-certificates/) to certificates issued by DigiCert, email DCV will soon be unsupported.

 {{</Aside>}}